 The larger grant included many areas that had already been settled and may have led to some uneasiness among Gatlin’s neighbors.

-Gatlin opened a general store and eventually, the area’s first post office in the store.
+Gatlin opened a general store and eventually, the area’s first post office within.

 There’s no record of how, but with the post office in his store, the name of the town officially changed from White Oak Flats to Gatlinburg.